jrandj/aws-security-specialty/README.md

     * Data key caching stores data keys and related cryptographic material in a cache.
 When you encrypt or decrypt, the AWS Encryption SDK looks for a matching data key in the cache.
 This can improve performance, reduce cost, and help you reduce API calls as your application scales.

 1. AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data and secrets management.
 Which of the following AWS services natively support Parameter Store?
+	* Amazon EC2, AWS CloudFormation, and AWS Lambda natively support Parameter Store.
+Note that RDS uses Secrets Manager.

+1. In order to encrypt data in transit for a connection to an AWS RDS instance, which of the following would you implement?
+	* SSL/TLS from your application.

+1. A device manufacturer wants to digitally sign their firmware software to generate a digital signature to ensure authenticity.
+How can this be accomplished in the most cost-efficient way?
+	* Use the *Sign* API provided by AWS KMS.